fricciardi/datetime2/docs/interface.rst

 Customization
 ^^^^^^^^^^^^^

-It is possible to add new calendars and/or time representations at run time, by calling a method of the base class and providing the new access attribute name and the new interface class.
-This new class must satisfy three simple requirements in order to be used as such.
+Base classes provide a mechanism to register new interface classes at run-time.
+The same mechanism is indeed used to register already available interface classes at module import time.
+The interface class must respect a few simple requirements shown later.

 Before examining these requisites in detail, let's have a look at a simple
 example: we want to define a new calendar that defines each day by